“I want to move from the buy side to the sell side.”

 “I want to shift from technology consulting to investment banking.”

-An engineer once really said to me, “I want to go into either finance or consulting.”
+An engineer once said to me, “I want to go into either finance or consulting.”

-A goal isn’t something you want, it’s something you do, something you want to achieve, an impact you want to have, and the process of getting there.
+A goal isn’t something you want, it’s something you do, something you want to achieve, an impact you want to have, and the process you plan on implementing in order to get there.
 Therefore, a goal needs to be specific.
 Start with two key components:

 A third key component for many people is geography, if it is integral to the goal (e.g., developing solar energy in northern Africa).